 The evaluator shall configure the SPD such that there is a rule for dropping a packet, encrypting a packet, and allowing a packet to flow in plaintext.
 The evaluator may use the SPD that was created for verification of FCS\IPSEC\EXT.1.1.
 The evaluator shall construct a network packet that matches the rule to allow the packet to flow in plaintext and send that packet.
 The evaluator should observe that the network packet is passed to the proper destination interface with no modification.
-The evaluator shall then modify a field in the packet header; such that it no longer matches the evaluator-created entries (there may be a 'TOE create' final entry that discards packets that do not match any previous entries).
+The evaluator shall then modify a field in the packet header; such that it no longer matches the evaluator-created entries (there may be a 'TOE create" final entry that discards packets that do not match any previous entries).
 The evaluator sends the packet and observes that the packet was dropped.

-This test was performed as a part of NDcPP21: FCS\IPSEC\EXT.1.1, test 1.
+See Test Case FCS\IPSEC\EXT.1.1 above.